Use Categorical Data to Detect and Prevent Data Exfiltration from AWS CloudTrail logs

 In the case described below a hacker has initiated a series of steps to steal S3 data.

-If your security monitoring system is configured to monitor CloudTrail logs and uses thatDot Anomaly Detector, you can detect data theft quickly.
-Anomaly Detector generates an observation for each CloudTrail event.
+If your security monitoring system is configured to monitor CloudTrail logs and uses thatDot Novelty Detector, you can detect data theft quickly.
+Novelty Detector generates an observation for each CloudTrail event.
 Each observation receives a novelty score indicating how relevant the observation is and how much it warrants your attention.
 High novelty doesn’t immediately trigger a security event.
 However, the system will identify what makes the observation novel, providing the unique insight necessary to speed manual or automated categorization.

-As observations stream into thatDot Anomaly Detector, it generates real time plots showing it learning both system and user behavior and learning what is ‘normal’ for the environment.
+As observations stream into thatDot Novelty Detector, it generates real time plots showing it learning both system and user behavior and learning what is ‘normal’ for the environment.
 The plots below provide a graphical representation of the observed behaviors with scores for normal behaviors gradually dropping over time to form a down-and-to-the-right curve.

 Observations that stand out from the norm receive high novelty scores and appear higher on the chart.
-Looking at a plot of the most recent data, we see Anomaly Detector has detected a series of observations with particularly high scores.
+Looking at a plot of the most recent data, we see Novelty Detector has detected a series of observations with particularly high scores.

 The high scoring observations are for a particular user, raul, who initiated a series of API calls to the AWS S3 service: